-CH 437 Inorganic Chemistry III: Organometallic Chemistry A continuation of the inorganic chemistry stream and an introduction into organometallic chemistry.
+CH 437 3 (3-0-0) Inorganic Chemistry III: Organometallic Chemistry

+A continuation of the inorganic chemistry stream and an introduction into organometallic chemistry.
 The course focuses on the bonding and reactivity of organometallic compounds.
 Attention is also given to the applications of organometallic compounds in industrial and organic syntheses.
-There is a significant reliance on is also given to the applications of organometallic compounds in industrial and organic syntheses.
 There is a significant reliance on spectroscopic techniques to illustrate the characteristics and properties of organometallic compounds.
 Prerequisites: A minimum grade of C- in CH 163 or 263, and CH 332.
-Corequisite: CH 271 (CH 365 recommended but not required).
+Corequisite: CH 271.
+CH 365 recommended but not required.